-Prior to commencing In vitro fertilisation (IVF) it is important that a number of investigations are carried out to gain a clearer understanding of the patient’s situation and to devise a tailored treatment plan most appropriate for them.
+Before starting in vitro fertilisation (IVF), it is important that a number of investigations are carried out to gain a clearer understanding of a patient’s situation and to devise the most appropriate, tailored treatment plan.

-Dr Andrew Davidson from City Fertility Centre Gold Coast said not all couples need to proceed to the IVF stage of treatment.
+Dr Andrew Davidson, from City Fertility Centre Gold Coast, emphasised that not all couples needed to proceed to the IVF stage of treatment.

-“Pending test results we may recommend the couple begins with a more conservative fertility management plan such as ovulation induction or artificial insemination cycles,” he said.
+“Pending test results, we may recommend the couple begin with a more conservative fertility management plan such as ovulation induction or artificial insemination cycles,” he said.

-There are no specific tests that need to be carried out by a general practitioner prior to referring a patient to City Fertility Centre said Dr Davidson.
+There were no specific tests that needed to be carried out by a general practitioner before referring a patient to City Fertility Centre, Dr Davidson said.

-City Fertility Centre will undertake the following routine tests for all new female patients: HIV, Hepatitis B and C, Rubella, blood group, antibodies, pregnancy, a day 2 or 3 Follicle Stimulating Hormone (FSH), Luteinsing Hormone (LH) and Estradiol (E2).
+City Fertility will undertake the following routine tests for all new female patients: HIV, hepatitis B and C, rubella, blood group, antibodies, pregnancy, a day-2 or day-3 Follicle Stimulating Hormone (FSH), Luteinising Hormone (LH) and estradiol (E2).

-A useful test for confirming ovulation is a day 21 serum progesterone test.
-A basal temperature chart can also be informative if charted correctly over at least two months.
+Other common examinations include a hysterosalpingogram (pelvic scan) and thyroid function test (TFT)/prolactin.
+A useful way to confirm ovulation is a day-21 serum progesterone test.
+A basal temperature chart can also be informative if maintained correctly over at least two months.

-As a general rule, it is best to refer patients who are under 35 years old if they have been unsuccessful in trying to conceive for 12 months.
-For those who are over 35 years old we recommend they are referred if they have been unsuccessful after six months of trying to conceive.
+As a general rule, it is best to refer patients who are under 35 years old if they have been unsuccessful in attempting to conceive for 12 months.
+For those who are over 35, City Fertility recommends they be referred if they have been unable to achieve pregnancy after six months of trying.

-City Fertility Centre regularly hosts free information seminars on all aspects of fertility for couples experiencing fertility issues.
-Bookings can be made by calling City Fertility Centre.
-Patients can also visit the centre’s informative website www.cityfertility.com.au.
+City Fertility Centre regularly hosts free information seminars on all aspects of fertility for couples experiencing difficulty conceiving.
+Simply call CFC to make a booking.
+Patients can also visit the centre’s informative website at www.cityfertility.com.au.